21 Reasons to Start a Job in Diagnostic Medical Sonography

 1. Work With Cutting Edge Technology

-DMS technology harnesses the power of high-pitched sonar waves to create images.
-For people fascinated by the intersection of tech and medical care, it’s certainly a fascinating tool.
+DMS technology uses high-pitched sonar waves to create images called sonograms.
+For people who are interested about the combination of technology and medicine, it’s certainly a fascinating tool.

-Though the technology may sound complicated, after you complete a diagnostic medical sonography program, conducting ultrasound tests will become second nature to you.
-Most patients are impressed by the machines you use, and may have many questions for you.
-Luckily you’re the expert.
-This is your chance to show off your tech know-how!
+Though it may sound complicated, a diagnostic medical sonography training program will teach you everything you need about conducting ultrasound tests.
+Most patients are impressed by the machines you use and may have questions for you.
+Luckily you’re the expert – this is your chance to show off your tech know-how!

 2. You Have Superpowers!

-Unlike x-rays, however, you see everything live.
-Many doctors prefer this technology because it is less invasive than procedures that require surgery, which means less pain for patients.
+Unlike x-rays, ultrasounds allow you to see everything live.
+Many doctors prefer this technology because it is less invasive than surgical procedures, meaning less pain and risk for patients.

-Your skills are absolutely indispensable when it comes to diagnosing signs of disease or internal abnormalities.
-As you help your patients on the road to wellness, they may come to think of you as their personal superhero.
+Your skills are absolutely indispensable, and as you help your patients on the road to wellness, they may come to think of you as their own personal superhero.

 3. What You Find Might Surprise You

-Unsurprisingly, looking inside of people all day can lead to some fascinating images.
-Check out this list of remarkable ultrasound images for a glimpse into some of the most interesting cases you could encounter.
-However, it should be noted that HIPAA rules are strictly enforced and it is important to protect patient privacy.
+Unsurprisingly, peering inside people all day can lead to some fascinating images.
+For a glimps e into some of the most interesting medical cases, check out this list of remarkable ultrasound images.
+(It should be noted, however, that HIPAA rules are strictly enforced and it’s imperative to protect patient privacy.)

 4. Your Skills Are Needed More Than Ever

-Sonography continues to evolve, and as technology improves, doctors in a wide range of medical specializations rely on it.
-Ultrasound technology has advanced to such a point that, today, it is possible to produce 3-D and 4-D ultrasound images.
-Some doctors in the Netherlands are even experimenting with portable ultrasounds connected to phone apps.
+The field of sonography continues to evolve, and as this technology improves, doctors in a wide range of medical specializations rely on it more than ever.
+Ultrasound technology has advanced to such a point that it’s possible to produce 3-D and 4-D ultrasound images.
+Some doctors in the Netherlands are even experimenting with portable ultrasounds which are connected to phone apps.

 5. A Great Fit for People With Healthcare Experience…

-If you already have experience in healthcare but are looking for exciting new challenges or a higher-paying career, becoming a sonographer is an excellent choice.
-After years of working in a medical field, you may realize your passion is in internal physiology or working with technology.
+If you already have experience in healthcare – but are looking for exciting new challenges or a higher-paying job – becoming a sonographer might be an excellent choice.
+After years of working in an allied health career, you may realize your passion lies in internal physiology.

 6. …Or Just Starting Out!

-It’s entirely possible to work in healthcare without a medical degree.
-Having experience in medicine is not a prerequisite for most ultrasound technician schools and programs.
+It’s absolutely possible to work in healthcare without a medical degree.
+Having experience in the medical sector is not a prerequisite for enrolling in most ultrasound technician schools or programs.

-What is most important is that you are dedicated to your dream career as an ultrasound tech.
-Programs are designed to teach you everything you’ll need to know with experiential training and guidance.
-When you finish, you will feel prepared and ready to work right out of school.
+The most important thing is that you’re excited to dedicate your future career as an ultrasound tech.
+Training programs are designed to teach you everything you’ll need to know, so when you finish your program, you’ll feel prepared and ready to work.